 If you want to keep your cats healthy, spay or neuter them.
 It’s well worth both the cost and the effort.
 Help spread the word during Spay/Neuter Awareness Month.

 Have you spayed or neutered your cat yet?
-What would you say to someone considering the procedure?
+What advice do you have for someone considering the procedure?
 Let us know in the comments below!